parakhkavin/FSMProtocolValidation/README.md

 - Error handling for unexpected inputs is basic (e.g., invalid commands).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the `LICENSE` file for details.

 ## Author
 Kavin Parakh